peterwissel/Udacity_ND_Data_Engineer/P8_Data_Engineering_Capstone_Project/README.md

         * __The data populates a dashboard that must be updated on a daily basis by 7am every day.__
             * The I94 source data should be read in daily.
 This will reduce the amount of data per run.
 Note that not every project dataset (e.g. US Cities Demographics or Airport Codes) needs to be loaded daily.
-            * Apache Airflow could be used for the daily data loading procedure
+            * Apache Airflow could be used for the daily data loading procedure as the scheduling service

         * __The database needed to be accessed by 100+ people.__
             * Output data should be stored in a cloud DWH such as AWS Redshift to be "always available".
 In addition,